-Please complete and return to (either head teacher / Clerk / complaints co-ordinator / designated governor - school to delete as appropriate) who will acknowledge receipt and explain what action will be taken.
+Please complete and return to (either Headteacher / Clerk / Complaints Co-ordinator / Designated Governor - school to delete as appropriate) who will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

 Postcode:

-Day time telephone number: Evening telephone number: Email address:
+Day time telephone number: Evening telephone number:

+Email address:

-Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Please give details of your complaint, including whether you have spoken to anybody at the school

+about it.

 What actions do you feel might resolve the problem at this stage?

-The same are year and green are produced and congress

 Are you attaching any paperwork?
 If so, please give details.

-Cinn atoms.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

-ction taken: ate:
+Action taken:

+Date:

-Roles and Responsibilities
+16. Roles and Responsibilities